JakeWnuk/ptt/README.md

   -t fuzzy-swap -tf [file]
         Transforms input by swapping tokens with fuzzy matches from another file.
   -t swap -tf [file]
-        Transforms input by swapping tokens with exact matches from a ':' separate file.
+        Transforms input by swapping tokens with exact matches from a ':' separated file.
 ```

 ## Getting Started: